xJosephMorganx/morgan-fish-prompt/README.md

 - Hack Nerd Font
 - MesloLGS Nerd Font

-Without a Nerd Font, some icons may not display correctly.
+Without a Nerd Font, some icons may not display correctly in the terminal.

 ## Installation